AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/2-data-warehousing.md

 ---
-title: Business Intelligence - Data warehousing
+title: MBI - Data warehousing
-description: Learn about the Data Warehouse Manager, which is available to admin users in Business Intelligence.
+description: Learn about the Data Warehouse Manager, which is available to admin users in MBI.
 kt: 5729
 doc-type: feature video
 solution: Commerce, Magento Business Intelligence